 History of Saint Michael's Catholic Church

 It is thought that the Church and Parish were named for their first permanent pastor, Fr.
 Michael August Merz (Mertz).
 Father Merz brought his niece, Annie Merz with him to Saint Florian and she became the first teacher for the school.
 Early in 1876, a smallpox epidemic broke out and affected almost every family in the community.
 The disease came from a traveling salesman who stayed in the community.
 Fr.
 Merz contracted the disease but was on the way to recovery when he got out of his sickbed to administer last rites to a parishioner.
 It is believed that it weakened him and led to his death on February 12, 1876.
 He is buried in St. Michael’s cemetery.
-The parish and church are still named after him in his honor.
+The Church is still named after him in his honor but also after Michael the Archangel.

 History of Saint Michael's School